sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-2.md

 # 6 Big Data File Formats Compared, Pt.
 2
-In the first part of this 3-article series, we...
+In the first part of this 3-article series, we introduced the concepts of **columnar file formats** & **row-based file formats**.
+We also defined **serialization** and **deserialization**, and provided an overview of six relevant Big Data file formats.
+Finally, we went over some examples involving the writing of objects to these file formats using Python.

-In this section, we will focus on reading the files we created on part 1.
+In this section, we will focus on **reading** the files we created.

+---

 ## Table of Contents
 1. Preparing the files
-2. Reading With Python
+2. Reading with Python
 	1. csv
 	2. txt
 	3. Feather